 Children’s Sleep Problems Are a Wake-Up Call for Parents

-Director of The Valley Hospital Pediatric Sleep Disorders and Apnea Center
+From the experts at The Valley Hospital Pediatric Sleep Disorders and Apnea Center

 The National Sleep Foundation's (NSF) 2004 Sleep in America poll included some troubling information about children's sleep habits.
 The survey found that America 's children are sleeping far less than experts recommend and that more than two-thirds experience frequent sleep problems.

 Experts recommend that infants get 14 to 15 hours, toddlers 12 to 14 hours, preschoolers 11 to 13 hours and school-aged children 10 to 11 hours of sleep each day.
 But the poll showed that 50 percent of infants, 34 percent of toddlers, 32 percent of preschoolers and 27 percent of school-age children fall short of that goal.